AllenMumford/match3-Unity/README.md

 # match3-Unity

-These are scripts written in C# for Unity.
-They are for a game that runs on Android devices.
+These are C# scripts for a match-3 game (like bejeweled) on the Unity game engine.
+It runs on Android devices.

 Unity handles the background timing and drawing of assets.
 The logic, positioning, and some of the animation is handled in these scripts.